What Your CPA Needs (And What You Don't Have)

 Understanding the Documentation Gap

 Cross-border consultants often find themselves navigating a complex web of international regulations and tax obligations.
 While the expertise of a CPA can be invaluable, the structural reality is that many consultants lack the advisor-ready documentation needed for efficient tax management.
 This gap can lead to misunderstandings and potential compliance issues.
+The cross-border compliance checklist maps the full scope of documentation obligations that cross-border operators face.

 Income Flow Mapping: A Missing Link